Xacheri/PantryShare/Docs/ModernViteVuePWAInitGuide.md

 ## Running the Build from XAMPP

 A deployed PWA needs to be deployed at the exact root of the web server.
 This is because there is source-mapping going on behind the scenes in the build that makes that assumption.
 There are ways to adjust this mapping, but I am lazy.
 The `htdocs` folder in XAMPP IS the root folder of an Apache web server.
 So if you delete everything out of that, and paste the contents of your `dist` folder into the `htdocs` folder, you can run the web app that way.
 You can still have an API running out of an `htdocs/api/` folder in there if you want.
+Note that visiting your API endpoints in the browser won't work, since it will think you're accessing a weird app view, but fetch requests and curl requests still work.

 ## Installing the PWA